 - You can use the lncli command if on command line.

-- If you are using mynode/umbrel or other implementations, you may be able to download directly from their unique dashboards.
+- If you are using mynode/umbrel or other implementations, you can download directly from their unique dashboards.

 - Balance of Satoshis tool has a telegram bot integration that auto-downloads the channel.backup file to a telegram chat with you and the bot.
 This happens whenever a channel is opened or closed.